alexrockhill/pd-parser/docs/dev/_sources/generated/cli.rst.txt

 --baseline BASELINE		The same baseline as used for `parse_pd`.

---verbose VERBOSE		Set verbose output to True or False.
+-v, --verbose		Whether to print function progress.

 -o, --overwrite		Pass this flag to overwrite an existing file